Languages of Svalbard

 Svalbard has a population of approximately 2,395 people as of 2011.
 Approximately 70% of the people are Norwegians; the remaining 30% are Russian and Ukrainian.
 The official language of Svalbard is Norwegian.
-Russian is used in the Russian settlements, but formerly, Russenorsk was the lingua franca of the entire Barents Sea region.
+Russian is used in the Russian settlements.

 The annual population growth is −0.02%, but as may be seen from the following chart, the ex-Soviet population has atrophied, while the Norwegians have been increasing.

 Norwegian

 Norwegian is the official, and main language, of the archipelago.
 The weekly Svalbardposten is published in it.

 Mainly Norwegian-speaking settlements include Longyearbyen, the capital, Ny-Ålesund and Sveagruva.

 Polish

 Polish Polar Station is located at Hornsund.

 Russian

 Mainly Russian-speaking settlements include Barentsburg.

 Some Russian is spoken in Svalbard's capital, Longyearbyen, and appears in some signage.

 Abandoned communities which spoke Russian include Grumant until 1961, and Pyramiden until 2000.

 Chinese

 The Arctic Yellow River Station was established in 2003, by the People's Republic of China.